Applying for Peer Mentor Positions

 Applicants selected for interviews will be contacted by email to set up an interview time.
 Interviews will take place in mid-February.

-Some interviewees will be invited as finalists to attend a training course that takes place during the Spring Term, and may be taken for academic credit or surveyed without credit.
-Potential candidates are STRONGLY ADVISED to take advantage of this training opportunity.
+Some interviewees will be invited as finalists (called “Mentor Candidates” at this time) to attend a training course that takes place during the Spring Term, and may be taken for academic credit or surveyed without credit.
+Mentor Candidates (finalists) are REQUIRED to take advantage of this training opportunity.

 Pending Fall enrollment projections, successful candidates will be offered contracts to begin mentoring in the fall or be placed on a wait list for an open class.